mrkkrp/markkarpov.com/tutorial/megaparsec.md

 p` also succeeds but the input stream (and the entire parser state) stays untouched, i.e. nothing is consumed.

-One example of where this may be useful is performing a check on an already parsed value and then either failing or continuing successfully.
+One example of where this may be useful is performing a check on an already-parsed value and then either failing or continuing successfully.
 The idiom can be expressed in code like this:

 ```haskell
 withPredicate1